-In the group’s 2018 General Social Survey, the most recent available, 44% of Americans have a great deal of confidence in the scientific community, while 47% have only some confidence and 7% have hardly any.
+In the group’s 2018 General Social Survey, the most recent available, 44% of Americans overall have a great deal of confidence in the scientific community, while 47% have only some confidence and 7% have hardly any.
 This was roughly the same share as in 2016, when 40% said they had a great deal of confidence in scientific leaders.
 (The 4-percentage-point uptick does not reach statistical significance.)

 Public confidence in the science community and in medicine is higher than in many other institutions.
 Confidence is highest for leaders of the military, with 60% expressing a great deal of confidence.
 At the opposite end of the spectrum, just 13% of Americans express a great deal of confidence in the press and 6% say the same about Congress.
 On average, confidence in institutions is lower today than it was in the mid-1970s.

-A 2018 Pew Research Center survey found a similar pattern when asking respondents about their confidence in certain groups and institutions to act in the best interests of the public.
+A 2020 Pew Research Center survey asked respondents about their confidence in certain groups and institutions to act in the best interests of the public.
 Out of the 10 groups and institutions included in the survey, Americans are most likely to express confidence in medical scientists, scientists and the military.

 By contrast, about half of Americans have not too much or no confidence in journalists or business leaders (52% each) to act in the public interest.
 Public trust in elected officials also is comparatively low; a majority (62%) say they have little or no confidence in them.

-In the same 2018 survey, majorities across social and demographic groups had at least a fair amount of confidence in scientists to act in the best interests of the public, according to the Center’s survey.
-Those with more education were more likely to have confidence in scientists to act in the public’s best interests.
-For example, 89% of those with a postgraduate degree had at least a fair amount of confidence in scientists, compared with 71% of those with a high school degree or less.
+Majorities across social and demographic groups say they have at least a fair amount of confidence in scientists to act in the best interests of the public, according to the Center’s survey.
+Those with more education are somewhat more likely to have high levels of confidence in scientists to act in the public’s best interests.
+For example, 54% of those with a postgraduate degree have a great deal of confidence in scientists, compared with 32% of those with a high school degree or less.

 Note: This is an update of a post originally published April 6, 2017.